AC power plugs and sockets: British and related types: BS 4573 (UK shaver)

 BS 4573 British Standard Specification for two-pin reversible plugs and shaver socket-outlets defines a plug for use with electric shavers.
 The pin dimensions are the same as those of the 5 A plug specified in the obsolete BS 372:1930 part 1 (as shown in the table above).
 Unlike the original, the plug has insulated sleeves on the pins.
 Electric toothbrushes in the UK are normally supplied with the same plug.
 The sockets for this plug are rated at (and limited to) 200 mA.
 BS 4573 has no explicit specification for the plug rating, but Sheet GB6 of IEC 60083 states that a rating of 0.2 A applies to all BS 4573 accessories.

 The BS 4573 socket is for use in rooms other than bathrooms.
 When installed in wet areas (e.g. bathrooms), for safety reasons it is normally found incorporated into a shaver supply unit which includes an isolation transformer and meets various mechanical and electrical characteristics specified by the BS EN 61558-2-5 safety standard to protect against shock in wet areas.
-Shaver supply units also typically accept a variety of 230 V two-pin plug types including BS 4573, Europlug Type C, and Australian two-pin plugs.
+Shaver supply units also typically accept a variety of 230 V two-pin plug types including BS 4573 and Australian two-pin plugs.
 The isolation transformer often includes a 115 V output that supplies a two-pin US Type A socket.
 Shaver supply units must also be current-limited; BS EN 61558-2-5 specifies a minimum rating of 20 VA and maximum of 50 VA.
-BS 4573 and BS EN 61558-2-5 both require sockets to be marked with the shaver symbol defined in the IEC Standard 60417-5225; the words "shavers only" are also often used but not required.
+BS 4573 and BS EN 61558-2-5 both require sockets to be marked with the shaver symbol defined in the IEC standard 60417-5225; the words "shavers only" are also often used but not required.

+Differences between BS 4573 Type C and Europlug Type C. The BS 4573 plug has round 5.1 mm contacts, spacing 16.7 mm.
+The Europlug has 4 mm contacts, spacing 19 mm.
+In order to plug a Europlug into a BS 4573 socket, an adapter is required.
+However, it may also be possible to force the Euro plug into British sockets.